eclipse-archived/smarthome/docs/documentation/development/testing.md

 }
 ```

-Using the the [https://code.google.com/p/hamcrest/ hamcrest] matcher library is a good way to write expressive assertions.
+Using the [hamcrest matcher library](http://hamcrest.org/JavaHamcrest/) is a good way to write expressive assertions.
 In contrast to the original assertion statements from JUnit the hamcrest matcher library allows to define the assertion in a more natural order:

 ```(java)
 PercentType pt = new PercentType("0.0001");